Sahanaroy1/Move_Easy/README.md

 ## Move_Easy

-* As our final project we are creating a real estate web application where people can look for houses to rent or busy.
+* As our final project we are creating a real estate web application where people can look for houses to rent or buy.
 Agency or house owner can add their property for sale or rent.
+MoveEasy aims to give users an easy-to-use and aesthetically pleasing platform for viewing houses.
+The website will prioritize providing essential details using a simplistic style, including property pricing, photos, regions, and contact details.
+To guarantee that it satisfies the needs of potential tenants and property buyers, this concept describes the characteristics and organization of the website.

+* To build this application we user React in the frontend, on the server side we used GraplQl, Node js and express.
+We have user MongoDb and mongoose ODM for the database.
+We

 # Technologies used: